loveholidays/excalidraw-decrypt/README.md

 # Excalidraw Decrypt

-CLI tool and library that allows to fetch Excalidraw digrams as Plain text, which can be used for storage and combined with other tools to render the diagrams.
+CLI tool and library that allows fetching Excalidraw diagrams as Plain text, which can be used for storage and combined with other tools to render the diagrams.

 # Background
 The library relies on the parameters obtained from Excalidraw shareable links, which have the following format